Board of Directors

 As a member of APNF’s board, Keka Sircar shares the conviction that education helps pave the path to ultimate success, independence and community of both the ordinary and extraordinary person.
 Education, she believes, not only enlightens, but also empowers and fuels the future of the next generation to learn from the great leaders of our past.

-As the director of e-commerce strategy and operations for Premier, Inc., a healthcare performance improvement company, Ms. Sircar works for an alliance of approximately 3,000 U.S. hospitals and 110,000 other providers whose mission is to improve the health of communities.
-She helps to oversee strategy, operations, marketing and implementation of Premier’s new e-commerce business that will help drive transformative healthcare quality and cost reduction.
+As the director of eCommerce strategy and operations for Premier, Inc., a healthcare performance improvement company, Ms. Sircar works for an alliance of more than 3,000 U.S. hospitals and 110,000 other providers whose mission is to improve the health of communities.
+She helps to oversee strategy, operations, marketing and implementation of Premier’s new eCommerce business that will help drive transformative healthcare quality and cost reduction.

 The 1945 children’s novel by E.B.
 White captures APNF Executive Director Laura Staich’s view as she, on behalf of APNF, journeys north, working to support worthy education and energy projects across the nation.
 She strongly believes in the power of giving back and continues to work with diverse organizations to create positive change.